josh-hrnndz/josh-hrnndz/README.md

 I am Joshua Hernandez, a passionate full-stack developer (working :computer: on further improvement) and a freelance software developer from the Philippines.
 My passion for software development comes from my joy of solving logical problems (especially in coding).

-My biggest belief in bettering myself is to always ask questions and collaborate with someone having more experience + knowledge with me.
+My biggest belief in bettering myself is to always ask questions and collaborate with someone having more experience + knowledge than me.
 I believe in the quote “If you're the smartest person in the room, you are in the wrong room.”
 I know that i do not know a whole lot especially in the world of software development but i am working on being a better version of myself everyday.
 Hopefully along with the guidance of brilliant people i meet along my journey.

 - 🔭 I’m currently working on my realtime chat application to showcase websockets using flutter, nest.js and react